 Granting us Access to Your Google Developer Account for Support

-Inviting us to your developer account allows us to handle many steps of the Play Store publishing guide for you, as part of the "Advanced Support" add-on.
+Inviting us to your developer account allows us to help you with many steps of the Play Store publishing steps.

 This guide is also useful in case you encounter any issues in your Google Developer account.
 By inviting us to it, we can take a look around and help you resolve the problems.